kCn3333/linux-bash/db_backup/README.md

 ### Adding to Cron

-To run the backup automatically (e.g., daily at 2:20 AM):
+To run the backup automatically:

 Open the crontab for your user:
 ```
 crontab -e
 ```

-Add the following line:
+Add the following line, for daily at 2:20 AM:
 ```
 20 2 * * * /home/user/path-to-dir/db_backup.sh
 ```